OTFS -- Predictability in the Delay-Doppler Domain and its Value to Communication and Radar Sensing: The Zak-OTFS Input-Output (I/O) Relation and Predictability in the Crystalline Regime

-In this section, we show that the Zak-OTFS I/O relation is predictable in the crystalline regime.
-Specifically, we show that when the crystallization condition holds, the channel response to a \emph{green} pilot located at $(k^{(g)}, l^{(g)})$ can be accurately estimated from the channel response to a \emph{blue} pilot located at $(k^{(b)}, l^{(b)})$.
+Specifically, we show that when the crystallization condition holds, the channel response to a \emph{green} pilot located at $(k^{(g)}, l^{(g)})$ can be accurately estimated from the channel response to a \emph{blue} pilot located at $(k^{(b)}, l^{(b)})$ {(see Fig.~\ref{fig1paper2})}. {A special case is a delay-only channel (i.e., LTI channel) where we know that the response to a particular impulse input can be used to predict/estimate the channel response to any other impulse input.}

 By definition, the blue pilot is a discrete DD domain impulse signal, given by

 { } Similarly, the green pilot is a discrete DD domain impulse signal, given by

 { } The channel response to the blue pilot is given by